 The best way to get consistent, razor-thin slices is a cheese plane.
 Although many four-sided cheese graters have one built-in, having a hand-held cheese plane can be a great addition to your cheese tool arsenal when you want the convenience of a smaller, more specialized tool.

-Armed with the right tools, you’ll be slicing and dicing cheese with ease.
-Find the cheeseboard to match your new cheese knives with our guide to all things cheeseboards.
+Armed with the right tools, you’ll be slicing and dicing Wisconsin Cheese with ease.
+Find the cheese board to match your new cheese knives with our guide to all things cheeseboards.

 If all this talk of cheese has you feeling hungry, try our selection of over 300 handcrafted recipes featuring Wisconsin Cheese.
 Share your creation with us on Instagram or Facebook and become part of the largest cheese community in the world.